John Schneider (screen actor): Filmmaking

-Music career
+Music

 During Schneider's Dukes of Hazzard days, he also entered into music.
-In the early 80's Schneider signed with Scotti Brothers Label and released his debut full-length album, Now or Never, which peaked at No. 8 on the US Country Billboard charts.
+In the early 80s Schneider signed with Scotti Brothers Label and released his debut full-length album, Now or Never, which peaked at No. 8 on the US Country Billboard charts.
 The single "It's Now or Never," a remake of the Elvis Presley hit, peaked at number 4 on the US Country Billboard charts and peaked at number 14 on the Billboard Hot 100 chart in 1981 and is one of the highest charting Elvis covers of all time.

 Schneider continued to release albums, including Quiet Man and If You Believe, and, in 1984, signed with MCA Nashville.
-Through MCA Nashville, Schneider released Too Good to Stop Now which included his first No. 1 hits, "I've Been Around Enough to Know" and "Country Girls," also peaking at No. 1 on the CAN Country music charts.
-The following year, Schneider unleashed Tryin' To Outrun the Wind, followed by A Memory Like You which debuted at No. 1 on the US Country Billboard charts, a first for Schneider.
+Through MCA Nashville, Schneider released Too Good to Stop Now which included his first No. 1 hits, "I've Been Around Enough to Know" and "Country Girls," peaking at No. 1 on the CAN Country music charts.
+In 1985, Schneider unleashed Tryin' To Outrun the Wind, followed by A Memory Like You which debuted at No. 1 on the US Country Billboard charts, a first for Schneider.

 The album A Memory Like You featured "What's a Memory Like You (Doing In A Love Like This)" and "You're The Last Thing I Needed Tonight," singles which both peaked at No. 1 on the US Country Billboard charts and CAN Country.
-In the late 80's, Schneider continued releasing albums including his Greatest Hits record.
+In the late 80s, Schneider continued releasing albums including his Greatest Hits record.
 Taking some time off to pursue acting opportunities, Schneider returned with Worth The Wait, John's Acoustic Christmas, The Promise and Home For Christmas, with The Dukes of Hazzard co-star Tom Wopat in 2014.

 In 2019, on January 29, LIVE, at a filming of the TV show "Good Rockin' Tonight," John Schneider was Inducted on the air into The Louisiana Music Hall Of Fame in Baton Rouge, Louisiana.

 "I hadn't done music since 1990.
 People responded to that music, and one thing led to another," shares Schneider.
 "It's funny.
 Even though I had a bunch of No. 1 songs, people say, 'Oh, I love that Dukes of Hazzard song you sang!'
 Well, I didn't sing it, Waylon Jennings sang it.
 I'm famous for music by a song I never sang.
 Crazy."

-More than a dozen artists are joining Schneider in recording songs for Odyssey, including Tanya Tucker, John Conlee, Steve Wariner, Collin Raye, Mark Wills, Jamie O'Neal, Heidi Newfield, Bobby Bare, Kelly Lang, Jim Brown, Danny Shirley, Doug Supernaw and Marty Raybon, among others.
-More information about Odyssey can be found by visiting Schneider's website.

 In November 2021, Schneider spoke and performed at Global Vision Bible Church in Wilson County, Tennessee.

+In 2023, Schneider competed in season ten of The Masked Singer as "Donut".
+He finished in 2nd place where he also referenced the death of his wife Alicia Allain.

-Theater career
+Theater

 Schneider has also been involved with a number of stage performances: